 Costa Rica is one of the best places in the world to find glass frogs, like this beautiful Cochranella granulosa photographed by SAVE THE FROGS!
 Founder Dr. Kerry Kriger, who has been visiting Costa Rica since 1996.

-On the morning of July 5th, we will depart to La Fortuna, where we will find even more frogs and have time to relax and enjoy the natural hot springs of this volcanic region.
-Upon our arrival, we will eat lunch in the Arenal Volcano National Park at Observatory Point, from which we should have a magnificent view of the volcano (dependent on weather of course!).
-We will check into the Arenal Manoa Lodge, where we will spend three nights.
+On the morning of Day 4, we will depart to La Fortuna, where we will find even more frogs and have time to relax and enjoy the natural hot springs of this volcanic region.
+We will visit the El Toro Waterfall and have lunch in Bajos del Toro town.
+We will check into the Arenal Manoa Lodge, where we will spend two nights.

 At night, we will visit the Night Wings Project to mist-net for bats and learn all about these amazing flying mammals of the night.